Skip to content

 5. Processing and output nodes execute in sequence

-The easiest way to create flows is with the visual builder in the Uploadista dashboard:
+The easiest way to create flows is with the visual builder in the Uploadista Cloud dashboard:

 1. Go to Flows in your dashboard